sunbw1987/Langchain-Chatchat/docs/contributing/README_dev.md

 cd  Langchain-Chatchat/libs/chatchat-server/
 poetry install --with lint,test -E xinference

-# or use pip to install in editing mode:
+# and use pip to install in editing mode:
 pip install -e .
 ```